Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Method

-X-ray scattering of time-evolving charge densities is generally inelastic, but under typical experimental conditions, the general electronic scattering operator can be replaced with its elastic expression \cite{Lorenz_Moller_Henriksen_2010,simmermacher2019electronic}.
-In experiments, the signal is usually integrated over angle for improved fidelity and subtracted from the signal of the unexcited system, to allow tracing changes of signal positions and infer dynamics \cite{ihee2010ultrafast}.
-Considering the isotropic signal part was shown to contain all the nuclear and electronic structural evolution of the charge density \cite{lorenz2010interpretation}.
-For simplicity, we'll introduce the approach using the isotropic scattering signal, given by the Debye equation \cite{debye1915zerstreuung,dohn2015calculation}:
+To describe $\angstrom$ngstrom and femtosecond scale dynamics of general molecular systems, it is not valid to assume sample periodicity.
+As a result, the scattering patterns are often broad and diffuse, capturing short-range spatial correlations.
+Diffuse X-ray scattering of time-evolving charge densities is generally inelastic, but under typical experimental conditions, the general electronic scattering operator can be replaced with its elastic expression \cite{Lorenz_Moller_Henriksen_2010,simmermacher2019electronic}.
+In experiments, the signal is usually integrated over angle for improved fidelity, and considering the isotropic signal was shown to contain all the nuclear and electronic structural evolution of the charge density \cite{lorenz2010interpretation}.
+For simplicity, we'll introduce the approach using the isotropic scattering signal given by the Debye equation \cite{debye1915zerstreuung,dohn2015calculation}: